 I want to make the Louvre Pyramid disappear because I want people to see themselves alone, just their head and the Louvre.
 I find it funny seeing people taking selfies all day in front of the pyramid but always with their back to the Louvre.
 It says a lot about our society where people turn their back on things and focus on themselves.
 Today, that’s going to change… at least here at the Louvre.”
 JR via Humans of Paris

-Then finally the famous landmark has disappeared! thanks to a surprising anamorphosis.
+Then finally the famous landmark disappeared! thanks to a surprising anamorphosis.

-On Saturday May 28th 2016, at 3pm, during 24 hours, JR takes over the museum of the Louvre.
-Conferences, masterclass, screenings, concerts, workshops… this exceptional program shines a light on the creation processes of an artist whose work emphasizes on collaborations.
+On Saturday, May 28th 2016, at 3 pm, for 24 hours, JR takes over the museum of the Louvre.
+Conferences, masterclasses, screenings, concerts, workshops… this exceptional program shines a light on the creative processes of an artist whose work emphasizes collaborations.

 Photo copyright JR-ART.NET